rubyforgood/casa/LINUX_SETUP.md

 # Setting Up the Application on Linux

-This document will provide information about getting the application up and running on Linux, on either a physical system, or a virtual machine, using Vagrant.
+This document will provide information about getting the application up and running on Linux, on either a physical system, or a Vagrant virtual machine.
 You may want to do this for the following reasons:

 * to do software development for the project
 * to run the server